 If another company has already reserved the name, then you might still be able to use that name if the other company agrees to give you use.
 If, however, another NC LLC is using the company name, then you must choose a different name.

 Furthermore, you will need to include the LLC business designator at the end of your name, i.e. LLC, L.L.C., Limited Liability Co., et al. You cannot use terms like Corp, Partnership, or any other term that would indicate you are operating a business other than an LLC.

 There are certain words that are prohibited from being used; such terms are commonly prohibited in most states.
 Some of these prohibited terms include:

 - FBI, CIA, and any other government agency

 - Lawyer, Doctor, Engineer, etc. unless you are actually licensed in this area

 If you need help with the NC LLC filing requirements, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.